 This includes country, modern pop, Irish, Latin, disco, rap, dance club, rock ‘n roll, and much more, making it ideal for modern culture as well as people of all ages and musical preferences.
-Modern line dancing has adapted extensively and is often done in combination with other styles such as western promenade dances, western variants of the waltz, swing, and polka, as well as a country two-step.
-There are many online databases that describe the details of existing line dance routines, coupled with the name of the choreographer and the music which it was intended to compliment.
+Modern line dancing has adapted extensively and is often done in combination with other styles such as Western promenade dances, western variants of the waltz, swing, and polka, as well as a country two-step.
+There are many online databases that describe the details of existing line dance routines, coupled with the name of the choreographer and the music that it was intended to complement.

 Although the genre has developed to cater to dancers of varying cultures and calibers, it still remains a popular activity for individuals of all ages and levels, suitable for solo enthusiasts, couples, and small to large groups.
 With line dancing having undergone so many developments, there is definitive anticipation with regard to more exciting developments in choreography and music for line dancers to look forward to in years to come.